Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes

-We shall introduce estimands without the notations of censoring because censoring refers to the problem of missing data and should not affect the definition of estimands.
-Censoring will be considered in \S \ref{sec3} when discussing identification and estimation methods.
-We adopt the counterfactual cumulative incidences under both treatment assignments as the target estimands, that is, the timewise probability that the primary outcome event will occur by appropriately adjusting intercurrent events.
-Cumulative incidences are collapsible and enjoy causal interpretations.
-We focus on the treatment effect defined as the difference in counterfactual cumulative incidences because it has the most straightforward form.
-Other forms of treatment effects like restricted mean time lost can also be derived, by contrasting the integrated cumulative incidences \citep{zhao2016restricted, conner2021estimation}.
+We will introduce estimands without the notation of censoring, as censoring refers to the problem of missing data and should not affect the definition of estimands.
+On the one hand, censoring does not change the potential risks of intercurrent events and primary outcome events under the commonly adopted random censoring assumption, saying that censoring is a nuisance.
+On the other hand, the potential times to intercurrent events and primary outcome events are still defined even if there is censoring.
+It simply means that we do not observe the outcomes if there is censoring.
+Censoring will be considered in Section \ref{sec3} when discussing identification and estimation.
+We adopt the potential cumulative incidences under both treatment assignments as the target estimands.
+Potential cumulative incidences describe the probability of time-to-event outcomes occurring at each time point.
+We define the treatment effect as the contrast of two potential cumulative incidences.
+Cumulative incidences are model-free and collapsible, enjoying causal interpretations.
+Other forms of treatment effects, such as restricted mean time lost, can also be derived by contrasting the integrated cumulative incidence functions \citep{zhao2016restricted, conner2021estimation}.

-We will hereby suppress the individual $i$ subscript, because the random vector for each individual is assumed to be drawn independently from a distribution common to all individuals.
-In the following, we use $\mathsf{Pr}(\cdot)$ to denote the probability taken with randomized sampling and treatment assignment, $\mathsf{E}(\cdot)$ the expectation, and $\mathsf{I}(\cdot)$ the indicator function.
-We let $\mu_1^{k}(t)$ and $\mu_0^{k}(t)$, $k \in \{\text{tp, cv, hp, wo, ps}\}$ , $0 \leq t \leq t^*$, denote the cumulative incidences of two potential outcomes of interest under the treatment policy strategy, composite variable strategy, hypothetical strategy, while on treatment strategy and principal stratum strategy, respectively.
+We will hereby suppress the individual $i$ subscript because the random vector for each individual is assumed to be drawn independently from a distribution common to all individuals.
+In the following, we use $\mathbb{P}(\cdot)$ to denote the probability taken with randomized sampling and treatment assignment, $\mathbb{E}(\cdot)$ to denote the expectation, and $\mathbb{I}(\cdot)$ to denote the indicator function.
+We let $\mu_1^{k}(t)$ and $\mu_0^{k}(t)$, $k \in \{\text{tp, cv, hp, wo, ps}\}$ , $0 \leq t \leq t^*$, denote the two cumulative incidences of potential outcome events under the treatment policy strategy, composite variable strategy, hypothetical strategy, while on treatment strategy and principal stratum strategy, respectively.
 The mathematical forms of $\mu_1^{k}(t)$ and $\mu_0^{k}(t)$ will be illustrated below.

 \paragraph{Treatment policy strategy}